-Chantel Henry, BAA - Parenting Coordinator Assistant
+Chantel Henry, BAA - REACH Coordinator

-Boozhoo.
-Giniwkwe nindizhinikaaz.
-Myeegun nindoodem.
-Deshkan Ziibiing ndoojiba.
-Hello, my name is Golden Eagle Woman, aka, Chantel Henry.
-I am Wolf Clan from Antler River (Chippewa of the Thames First Nation).
-I was raised in Southwest Detroit and on the Chippewa of The Thames First Nation reservation in Ontario, Canada.
-I have a Bachelor’s of Applied Arts in Public Health Education with a Substance Abuse Prevention Minor from Central Michigan University.
-I started attending and volunteering for various programs within AIHFS.
-I am very happy to be working in the industry I originally planned on, and I am especially happy to be working with the Metro Detroit Urban Native community.
-I am a mom to 3 beautiful children – a 13-year-old daughter, 9-year-old son and 2-year-old daughter.
-Family and friends are most important to me, and I love spending my free time with them, especially visiting my reservation and grandparents who, along with my mom, raised me to be the person I am today.
-Chi Miigwetch.
-Baamaapii.
+"Boozhoo.
+Giniwkew n’diazhinikaaz.
+Myeengun n’doodem.
+Deshkan ziibiing ndoojiba.
+Anishinaabe kwe ndaw.
+Hello.
+My name is Golden Eagle women, aka Chantel Henry."
+Chantel is Wolf clan from Antler River (Chippewa of the Thames First Nations).
+She was raised in Southwest Detroit and on Chippewa of the Thames First Nations reservation in Ontario Canada.
+She has a Bachelor’s of Applied Arts in Public Health Education with a Substance Abuse Prevention Minor from Central Michigan University.
+She is happy to be in a new position at AIHFS as REACH Coordinator.
+She is very grateful to be working with the Detroit Urban Native Community, as her family did before moving back to their home reservation.
+She is blessed to be a mom of 3 beautiful children, two daughters and a son.
+Family and friends are most important to her and she loves spending her free time with them, especially traveling to her reservation to visit.
+"Chi Miigwetch Baamaapii."

 Martha Hinojosa - Youth Program Coordinator

 "I believe that if I can keep a youth on the red road, sober, it can open up more doors for opportunities-educational and other-that I wasn't able to take advantage of growing up."